TheForceEngine/TheForceEngine.github.io/ProgressTracker.md

 - [ ] Generator Logic.
 - [x] Level complete function.
 - [ ] Fix master-off INF triggering bug (noticeable in Talay).
+- [ ] Fix bug where level-end message and ship return are not triggered.
 - [x] Fix texturing bug with transparent mid-textures and vertical scaling (noticeable in Talay).
 - [ ] Update video running through Talay to demonstrate above work and general progress.